Homomorphisms between braid groups: Introduction

+We derive Corollary~\ref{cor:bnp} from Theorem~\ref{thm:main} in Section~\ref{sec:cor}.
+This corollary generalizes a result of the second and third authors \cite{bnprime}, who proved for $n \geq 7$ that any nontrivial homomorphism $\B_n' \to \B_n$ is almost-conjugate to the inclusion map.
+The argument in that paper uses a different approach, the theory of totally symmetric sets.
+Orevkov \cite{orevkov2} later extended the classification to homomorphisms $\B_n' \to \B_n$ with $n \geq 4$.

+In a 1996 preprint, Vladmir Lin asked a series of four increasingly general questions \cite[0.9.2(b)--0.9.2(e)]{linpreprint} about endomorphisms of $\B_n'$, the last being: does every automorphism of $\B_n'$ extend to an automorphism of $\B_n$?
+The theorem of the second and third authors already implies that the answer is yes, and Corollary~\ref{cor:bnp} is a further extension.

+Prior to all of these results, the group of automorphisms of $\B_n'$ was determined for $n \geq 4$ by Orevkov \cite{orevkov}.
+An alternate proof for $n \geq 7$ was given by McLeay \cite{mcleay}.

-\p{Spaces of polynomials} Let $\textrm{Poly}_n$ denote the space of monic, square-free polynomials of degree $n$.
+\p{Spaces of polynomials} Let $\textrm{Poly}_n$ denote the space of monic, square-free polynomials of degree $n$ with complex coefficients.
 This space is the same as the space of unordered configurations of $n$ points in the plane (the $n$ points are the roots).
 As such, we have that $\pi_1(\textrm{Poly}_n)$ is isomorphic to $\B_n$.

 There is a surjective map $\textrm{Poly}_4 \to \textrm{Poly}_3$ that arises in the resolution of quartic polynomials into cubic polynomials.
-The induced map on fundamental groups is the surjective homomorphism $\B_4 \to \B_3$ described above.
+The induced map on fundamental groups is the exceptional homomorphism $\B_4 \to \B_3$ described above.

 By work of Lin \cite[Theorem 9.4]{lin04} and Murasugi \cite{murasugi}, a holomorphic map $\textrm{Poly}_n \to \textrm{Poly}_m$ induces a homomorphism $\B_n \to \B_m$ that sends periodic elements to periodic elements (a braid is periodic if and only if it has a central power).
 Lin refers to such a homomorphism as a \emph{special homomorphism}.
+We prove the following result, which generalizes a theorem of Lin.